 Monitoring and assessment of the effectiveness of the actions taken during the year are carried out annually when the Sustainability Statement is drawn up and the progress of the objectives stated in the Sustainability Plan 2022-2027 is assessed through specific KPIs.
-The objectives and KPIs of the Plan were identified by means of five roundtables involving South Tyrolean and Veneto stakeholders, internal and external to the Group (customers, interest groups, mayors, representatives of the Province, etc.).
-On the basis of the Group Policy, each company can issue a Policy that integrates that of Alperia Spa with its own specificities, establishing specific strategic objectives for its core business processes.
-Furthermore, the Group has integrated the principles of sustainable development into its business strategy by defining to which SDGs set by the United Nations it wants to and can contribute.
+The objectives and KPIs of the Plan were identified by means of five roundtables involving South Tyrolean and Veneto stakeholders, internal and external to the Group (customers, interest groups, mayors, representatives of the province, etc.).
+On the basis of the Group Policy, each company can issue a policy that integrates that of Alperia Spa with its own specificities, establishing specific strategic objectives for its core business processes.
+Furthermore, the Group has integrated the principles of sustainable development into its business strategy by defining which SDGs set by the United Nations it wants to and can contribute to.
 Furthermore, the results are presented, with the consequent assessment of the same, by the top corporate bodies.

-The Group also has a CSR management procedure, in which it documents the relevant processes for CSR management according to DIN ISO 26000.
-The procedure states: the mission, regulatory references, functions involved and steps in the CSR management process. all activities relating to corporate social responsibility are managed by the CSR Management function within the Strategic Marketing & Communication Department.
+The Group also has a CSR management procedure102, in which it documents the relevant processes for CSR management according to DIN ISO 26000.
+The procedure states the mission, regulatory references, functions involved and steps in the CSR management process.
+All activities relating to corporate social responsibility are managed by the CSR Management function within the Strategic Marketing & Communication department.
 It has the task of promoting integrated ESG governance at all levels of the organisation, monitoring and implementing new requirements, supporting the relevant governing and controlling bodies in defining the Sustainability Plan, overseeing the drafting of the Sustainability Report to be submitted to the relevant bodies for approval, designing, implementing and monitoring CSR activities and coordinating them at Group level, preparing regular reporting and communication to the relevant bodies and coordinating stakeholder management at Group level.
 The other bodies involved in sustainability management are: the Supervisory Board, the Management Board, the Management Circle, the Control, Risk and Sustainability Committee, the CSR Steering Committee, the BUs and the individual competent functions.
-In particular, some of the activities of the Supervisory Board are the monitoring of the implementation of Legislative Decree No. 125/2024, the implementation of the Sustainability Plan and the approval of the Sustainability Report.
-The Management Board prepares and implements the Sustainability Plan and prepares and approves the draft Sustainability Statement.
-The Management Circle implements the financial planning in accordance with the objectives defined in the Sustainability Plan and is responsible for its operational implementation, ensures the quality of the ESG indicators reported.
-In addition, there is the Control, Risk and Sustainability Committee, which also met periodically in 2024 and is composed of members of the Supervisory Board: this Committee is also responsible for ensuring that sustainability is properly integrated into corporate governance.
+In particular, some of the activities of the Supervisory Board are the monitoring of the implementation of Legislative Decree No.125/2024, the implementation of the

-Please refer to the relevant section for details.
+102 Please refer to the relevant section for details.